As the mom of a kiddo with Sensory Processing Disorder, I still fumble sometimes on that “elevator speech” about how you describe SPD.

 Natasha splits her time between her private practice and her writing.
 You can read more from Natasha on her site Anxious Toddlers.

-Find more articles and stories touching on special needs in my Voices of Special Needs series.
+Find more articles and stories touching on special needs in the Voices of Special Needs series.